fastlane/docs/docs/generated/actions/jazzy.md

 Key | Description | Default
 ----|-------------|--------
-  `config` | Path to jazzy config file | `module_version` | Version string to use as part of the the default docs title and inside the docset |
+  `config` | Path to jazzy config file | `module_version` | Version string to use as part of the default docs title and inside the docset |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>